crystallabs/solidus-graphql-schema/README.md

 After running the generator, you should be able to syntax-check the generated files by simply running `ruby solidus_graphql_api/lib/solidus_graphql_api/graphql/all.rb`.
 There should be no output or error displayed.

-In addition, when the generated files are copied over to `solidus_graphql_api`, you should see its README for instructions how to run the whole spec suite.
+In addition, when the generated files are copied over to solidus_graphql_api, you should see its README for instructions how to run the whole spec suite.

 ## Troubleshooting